by Kate Gentry | Apr 17, 2026

 by Kate Gentry | Feb 27, 2026

-We stayed in North Africa — but shifted west — flying from Egypt into Casablanca, perched on the Atlantic edge of Morocco.
+Note: I used AI to enliven this blog We stayed in North Africa — but shifted west — flying from Egypt into Casablanca, perched on the Atlantic edge of Morocco.
 Morocco has so many different landscapes in a relatively small country.
-And did you know that the djellaba is almost a required part of...
+And did you know that the djellaba...

 by Kate Gentry | Feb 3, 2026

-From Kenya, we flew straight into Egypt—trading equatorial heat for North African winter and instantly relearning how to layer.
+Note: I used AI to enliven this blog From Kenya, we flew straight into Egypt—trading equatorial heat for North African winter and instantly relearning how to layer.
 Heat instead of air conditioning.
 Scarves back in rotation.
 Adaptation mode: fully engaged.
-I’d been to Egypt once before, 35 years ago, and...
+I’d been to...